 If you're new to the running scene, setting a goal for each workout is a great way to keep at it and to help you feel like you're making progress.
 Here are some ideas for mini running goals.

-- Set a time and run without stopping: If you're an absolute beginner, that might mean two minutes, and if you've been running for a month or longer, your goal might be for 15 minutes straight.
+- Set a time and run without stopping: If you're an absolute beginner, that might mean two minutes, and if you've been running for a month or longer, your goal might be for 15 or 30 minutes straight.

 - Run three times in one week: The best way to make running feel easier is to start running regularly.
 That doesn't mean you need to run five miles each time you go.
 Choose a time or distance that's doable three times a week, and stick with it for a month or so.
 Choose specific days to run such as Monday, Wednesday, and Saturday to help you remember.